Start Here | Prevention | Treatment | Recovery

 2023 TAP RESULTS: Monadnock Region

-We encourage districts to create more supportive, less punitive policies and procedures for drug and alcohol-related issues.
-We view each interaction as a critical point of intervention that could change a student’s entire path.
+We encourage school districts and employers to develop more supportive, less punitive policies & procedures for substance-use related issues, treating violations as a critical point of intervention that could change a student’s life.

 Supportive Policies may include: